owncloud/docs/docs/build-the-docs.md

 ```
 CI=true \
-yarn antora-local
+npm antora-local
 ```

 ## Package and Dependency Management

 Packages and dependencies are managed by the setup automatically.

 In case it is necessary to add or remove packages, you need to do this in the `package.json` file.
-Add new packages issuing `yarn add <package-name>`.
-Then you delete the `yarn.lock` file and run `yarn install`.
+Add new packages issuing `npm add <package-name>`.
+Then you delete the `package-lock.json` file and run `npm install`.
 All dependencies are resolved automatically and a new lock file is created.
 You then need to push both changed files and create a PR.

 **IMPORTANT:** This procedure is also true when "backporting" a change of the package file to the target branch.
 A normal backport process will break the lockfile and you will get errors reported from the CI.